-Here are 7 European Biotechs listed on the NASDAQ we thought were worthy mentioning in more depth; location, market cap and brief financial and R&D backgrounds.
+Here are 7 European Biotechs listed on the NASDAQ we thought were worth mentioning in more depth; location, market cap and brief financial and R&D backgrounds.

 NASDAQ is the second-largest Stock exchange in the world, based in New York, and the largest for high-tech companies.